MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/3-exercise-add-single-sign-on.md

     "validDomains": [
         "token.botframework.com",
         "${{BOT_DOMAIN}}"
     ]
     ```

 1. Save your changes

-## Task 5 - Provision resources
+## Task 6 - Create and update resources

-With everything now in place, run the Prepare Teams App Dependencies process to provision the required resources.
+With everything now in place, run the **Prepare Teams App Dependencies** process to create new resources and update existing ones.

 Continuing in Visual Studio: